openvswitch/ovs/Documentation/howto/tc-offload.rst

 For more details, see ``man ovs-ofctl``.

 .. note::
   Each meter is mapped to one TC police action.
-To avovid the conflicton, the police action index of 0x10000000-0x1fffffff are resevered for the mapping.
+To avoid conflicts, the police action indexes 0x10000000-0x1fffffff are reserved for this mapping.
-  You can check the police actions by the command ``tc action ls action police`` in Linux system.
+  You can check the police actions using the command ``tc action ls action police`` on Linux systems.

 Known TC flow offload limitations